3-14: Exeunt Femmes

 REWARD: c.40,000

 As unpleasant an atmosphere as Blister Hill was, nothing bad actually happened to the gang there on their trip and Cat got the cannibal chief's bounty turned in just fine.
 Why not do it again?
-If they can find this “grand wizard”, the bounty would make for a sizeable boon.
+If they can find this “grand wizard”, the bounty would make for a considerable boon.

 The idea's a pretty easy sell.
 While the bounty writer evidently had no idea where this Cannibal Grand Wizard might be located, the Cannibal Plains are only so big and the gang can cross off a few sites they've already visited.
 First thing in the morning, they pack up and start making their way.